diffblue/cbmc/doc/cprover-manual/restrict-function-pointer.md

 ## Restricting function pointers

-In this document, we describe the `goto-instrument` feature to replace calls through function pointers by case distinctions over calls to given sets of functions.
+In this document, we describe the CPROVER feature to use `goto-analyzer` to identify possible function pointer values, and then `goto-instrument` to replace calls through function pointers by case distinctions over calls to given sets of functions.
+This can greatly simplify the program for CBMC.

 ### Motivation